vitessio/website/content/en/blog/2026-09-23-hardening-emergency-reparent-shard.md

 While improving candidate selection, there was another problem to address: GTID sets do not always have a simple ahead-or-behind relationship

+When candidate histories form a simple ahead-or-behind chain, as with ordinary replication lag, the old sorter already worked.
+This bug matters when some histories are incomparable, for example after a split brain or an errant write on a replica.
+A divergent candidate could disrupt the ordering of otherwise comparable candidates, so the problem was not limited to choosing between the divergent histories

 A simple example, using transaction numbers instead of full GTID sets:

 - A has `{1, 2, 3, 4}`